tiberiuichim/presentations/volto-slate-advanced/slides.md

 With volto-slate we've tried to anticipate the editor workflow, as they're used to modern web editors.
-The quality of those web apps is extremely high and so those expections are reflected also to interactions with Volto.
+The quality of those web apps is extremely high and so those expections reflect to interactions with Volto.
 The Volto blocks presented a challenge, but the basic rule is obvious: one paragraph per block, Volto provides separate blocks for things like images and tables.